kpetrov11/kpetrov11/README.md

 ## Hi there 👋, Petrov, Kristiyan Petrov
 ### Working, Studying and Developing

-- 🔭 I’m working on a Chess WEB App with a Chess Engine [RUMEN](https://github.com/krispetrov/rumen)
+- 🔭 I’m working on a Chess WEB App [RUMEN](https://github.com/krispetrov/rumen)
 - 🌱 Everyday I keep on learning how to become a better version of myself
 - 💬 Ask me about anything you're interested in